How long before you start getting SEO results?

 - A site that looks great on mobile

 These are some of the most important elements you need to focus on when optimising your site.
 Want to know more?
 Check out our guide on seven simple yet vital SEO first steps for a new website as well as our Swift 6 video on SEO before buying a domain or launching your site.
-You can also get a free SEO report with the 123 Reg Search Engine Optimiser.

 After you put in the initial work, while continuing to develop quality content and to improve your website, you can expect these results:

 - About three months for initial SEO results